ElysiumDisc/stargwent/README.md

 Enjoy commanding the forces of the Stargate universe in this strategic card battle game!

+*v1.5.1 - Naquadah Overload now shows targeted blue explosions only on rows with destroyed cards!*
 *v1.5.0 - Apophis weather decree, dual-lane storms, horn slots, legendary lightning, and Yu intel overhaul!*
 *Legendary commanders now crackle with lightning as they land — embrace the spectacle!*